Feminism in the United Kingdom: Protection for rich and poor women

 A series of four laws each called the Married Women's Property Act passed Parliament from 1870 to 1893 effectively removed the restrictions that kept wealthy married women from controlling their own property.
 They now had practically equal status with their husbands, and a status superior to women anywhere else in Europe.
 Working class women were protected by a series of laws passed on the assumption that they (like children) did not have full bargaining power and needed protection by the government.
-The Act did receive a great deal of criticism as many believed that "household harmony could only be achieved by the total subordination of women women to their husband".
+The Act did receive a great deal of criticism as many believed that "household harmony could only be achieved by the total subordination of women to their husband".

 1900–1950

 The early 20th century, the Edwardian era, saw a loosening of Victorian rigidity and complacency: women had more employment opportunities and were more active.
 Many served worldwide in the British Empire or in Protestant missionary societies.

-The charismatic and dictatorial Pankhursts formed the Women's Social and Political Union (WSPU) in 1903.
-As Emmeline Pankhurst put it, they viewed votes for women no longer as "a right, but as a desperate necessity".
+The Women's Social and Political Union (WSPU) was formed in 1903 by Emmeline Pankhurst to fight for women's rights to vote.
 Women had the vote in Australia, New Zealand and some of the American states.
 While WSPU was the most visible suffrage group, it was only one of many, such as the Women's Freedom League and the National Union of Women's Suffrage Societies (NUWSS) led by Millicent Garrett Fawcett.

 In 1906, the Daily Mail first coined the term "suffragettes" as a form of ridicule, but the term was quickly embraced in Britain by women who used militant tactics in the cause of women's suffrage.
 The term became visible in distinctive green, purple, and white emblems, and the Artists' Suffrage League's dramatic graphics.
 Feminists learned to exploit photography and the media, and left a vivid visual record including images such as the 1914 photograph of Emmeline.
 Violence separated the moderates from the radicals led by the Pankhursts.
 The radicals themselves split; Emmeline and Christabel Pankhurst expelled Sylvia Pankhurst for insubordination and she formed her own group that was left-wing and oriented to broader issues affecting working class women.
 It was first called the East London Federation of Suffragettes (ELFS), but over the years evolved politically and changed its name accordingly, first to the Women's Suffrage Federation and then to the Workers' Socialist Federation.